Multiple Sclerosis Society of Canada (Quebec Division)

 Finances

-Multiple Sclerosis Society of Canada (Quebec Division) is a Large charity with donations and special events revenue of $6.3m in F2019.
-MS Society Quebec receives a substantial amount of its revenue from community fundraising events, gala dinners, golf tournaments, and third-party events.
-At $5.2m, its special events fundraising makes up 70% of total revenues.
+In F2022, Multiple Sclerosis Society of Canada (Quebec Division) received donations and special events revenue of $4.7m.
+MS Society Quebec receives a substantial amount of its revenue from community fundraising and partnership events and campaigns.
+At $2.9m, its special events fundraising made up 45% of total revenues.
+The charity also received government funding of $1.6m, representing 24% of revenues.

-Administrative costs are 6% of revenues (less investment income) and fundraising costs are 55% of donations and special events revenue.
-This results in total overhead spending of 62%.
-For every dollar donated to the charity, 38 cents go to the cause.
-This falls outside of Ci’s reasonable range for overhead spending.
-Due to high fundraising costs, MS Society Quebec has been outside of this range for the past three years.
+Administrative costs are 9% of revenues (less investment income), and fundraising costs are 40% of donations and special events revenue.
+This results in total overhead spending of 48%.
+For every dollar donated to the charity, 52 cents go to the cause, which is outside of Ci’s reasonable range for overhead spending.
+Due to high fundraising costs, MS Society Quebec has been outside of this range since Ci’s first analysis in 2013.

-MS Society Quebec has $2.5m in funding reserves, of which $19k is donor-endowed.
-Excluding donor-endowed funds, the charity can cover 78% or nine months of annual program and grant costs at the F2019 level.
+MS Society Quebec has $4.5m in reserve funds.
+The charity can cover 124% or 14 months of its annual program and grant costs with its reserves.

 This charity report is an update that has been sent to Multiple Sclerosis Society of Canada (Quebec Division) for review.
 Changes and edits may be forthcoming.